yesnik/webdev-guides/component_design_principles.md

 # Component Design Principles

-## 1. Component Cohesion principles
+## 1. Component Cohesion Principles

 They focus on the granularity of components and help the developer partition classes into components.